Oppila13/MarsRover/README.md

       * Second rover will start move after the first rover movement completes.
   * Unit test file
       * This files contains unit test for four different methods.
 Run the file during CI/CD pipeline to ensure the code working condition before deployment.
 Test cases can also be created in Postman and used to test the code before deployment.
 A link between postman and jenkins can be estalblished.
-  * requirement.txt and setup.py are not added in this code because they are not needed for this lambda.
+  * requirements.txt and setup.py are not added in this code because they are not needed for this lambda.
 It only imports json package.